crodger234/python_projects/banking_app/READMe.md

 3. Is open the terminal in your computer.
 4. Then locate the directory where you stored the banking_app.py file.
 5. Then in the terminal type "python banking_app.py"

+There is still some user input errors I want to add to the program.
+But please go ahead an try the program out and let me know what you think.
+I build the program using Python and Object-Oriented-Programming.